The Solent Forum

 Beneficial Use of Dredging in the Solent Project (BUDs Solent )

-There has been a strong desire amongst Solent Forum members to find solutions to the many barriers which are preventing the effective use of dredged material to augment Solent intertidal sites and, hence, to provide other benefits associated with such restoration work (especially enhanced coastal protection).
-The Forum’s role will be to manage the project and facilitate future communications.
-For more detailed information please download the BUDs Solent Terms of Reference.
+There is a strong desire amongst Solent Forum members to find solutions to the many barriers which are preventing the effective use of dredged material to augment Solent intertidal sites and provide other benefits associated with restoration work (especially enhanced coastal protection).
+The BuDS Solent project is seeking to address these issues; the Forum’s role is to convene the Solent BuDS project group that oversees the work and facilitate communication.
+The project is currently in Phase 4.

 'Bring about beneficial use of dredging within one or more Solent sites, using an incrementally phased approach to scope and cost sediment sourcing and sediment receiver sites, building a system of protocols and guidance.'